What is cyber extortion? What is ransomware as a service (RaaS)?

 Ransomware variants, however, include extortionware features.
 Double extortion ransomware, for example, is when a malicious actor encrypts or locks access to systems and also threatens to release data stolen during the attack.

-Offline backups prove worthless when cybercriminals threaten to release data, rather than delete it.
+Those offline backups prove worthless, however, when cybercriminals threaten to release data rather than delete it.
 As such, the only way to combat extortionware is to prevent it from happening in the first place.
-This distinction makes extortionware a greater risk to businesses than ransomware.
+This distinction makes extortionware a greater threat than ransomware.

-Editor's note: This article was updated in May 2024 to improve the reader experience.
+Editor's note: This article was updated in July 2025 to add additional information.

 Andrew Froehlich is founder of InfraMomentum, an enterprise IT research and analyst firm, and president of West Gate Networks, an IT consulting company.
 He has been involved in enterprise IT for more than 20 years.